Trump lashes out at GOP after override vote on defense bill

-WASHINGTON (AP) — President Donald Trump is lashing out at congressional Republicans after the House easily voted to override his veto of a defense policy bill.
+WASHINGTON (AP) — President Donald Trump lashed out at congressional Republicans a day after the House easily voted to override his veto of a defense policy bill.

-Trump slammed GOP lawmakers on Twitter, charging Tuesday that “Weak and tired Republican ‘leadership’ will allow the bad Defense Bill to pass.″
+Trump on Tuesday slammed GOP lawmakers on Twitter, charging that “Weak and tired Republican ‘leadership’ will allow the bad Defense Bill to pass.″

 Trump called the override vote a “disgraceful act of cowardice and total submission by weak people to Big Tech.
 Negotiate a better Bill, or get better leaders, NOW!
 Senate should not approve NDAA until fixed!!!″

-“Let me be clear: If Senator McConnell doesn’t agree to an up or down vote to provide the working people of our country a $2,000 direct payment, Congress will not be going home for New Year’s Eve,” Sanders, an independent who caucuses with Democrats, said after the House vote.
+“Let me be clear: If Sen. McConnell doesn’t agree to an up or down vote to provide the working people of our country a $2,000 direct payment, Congress will not be going home for New Year’s Eve,” said Sanders, an independent who caucuses with Democrats.
 “Let’s do our job.”

-McConnell has not said publicly how he will address the relief-check issue or the defense bill.
+McConnell said Tuesday that approval of the $740 billion National Defense Authorization Act, or NDAA, is crucial to the nation’s defense and to “deter great-power rivals like China and Russia.”

+The bill “will cement our advantage on the seas, on land, in the air, in cyberspace and in space,” McConnell said.
+The bill also provides a 3% pay raise for U.S. troops, improvements for military housing, child care and more, McConnell said.

 Trump rejected the defense measure last week, saying it failed to limit social media companies he claims were biased against him during his failed reelection campaign.
 Trump also opposes language that allows for the renaming of military bases that honor Confederate leaders.

-The defense bill, known as the National Defense Authorization Act, or NDAA, affirms 3% pay raises for U.S. troops and authorizes more than $740 billion in military programs and construction.

-House Speaker Nancy Pelosi, D-Calif., said after the House vote that lawmakers has done their part to ensure the NDAA becomes law “despite the president’s dangerous sabotage efforts.”
+House Speaker Nancy Pelosi, D-Calif., said after the House vote that lawmakers have done their part to ensure the NDAA becomes law “despite the president’s dangerous sabotage efforts.”

 Trump’s “reckless veto would have denied our service members hazard-duty pay,” removed key protections for global peace and security and ”undermined our nation’s values and work to combat racism, by blocking overwhelmingly bipartisan action to rename military bases,” Pelosi said.

-Sen. Jim Inhofe, R-Okla., chairman of the Senate Armed Services Committee, called the bill “absolutely vital to our national security and our troops,” adding, “Our men and women who volunteer to wear the uniform shouldn’t be denied what they need — ever.”
+Sen. Jim Inhofe, R-Okla., chairman of the Senate Armed Services Committee, said he was “disappointed” with Trump’s veto and called the bill “absolutely vital to our national security and our troops.”

+“This is the most important bill we have,” Inhofe said Tuesday on the Senate floor.
+“It puts members of the military first.”

 Trump has succeeded throughout his four-year term in enforcing party discipline in Congress, with few Republicans willing to publicly oppose him.
 The bipartisan vote on the widely popular defense bill showed the limits of Trump’s influence in the final weeks before he leaves office, and came minutes after 130 House Republicans voted against a Trump-supported plan to increase COVID-19 relief checks to $2,000.
 The House approved the larger payments, but the plan faces an uncertain future in the Republican-controlled Senate, another sign of Trump’s fading hold over Congress.